 Deck Vs. Patio: The Key Differences

-While some might use the terms deck and patio interchangeably, there are some key differences between the two.
+While many might use the terms deck and patio interchangeably, there are some key differences between the two.

-When it comes to choosing which option is right for your family, it’s best to start by learning what differentiates a patio from a deck.
+When it comes to choosing which option is right for your family’s outdoor sanctuary, it’s best to start by learning what differentiates a patio from a deck.

 A deck is an elevated structure that’s typically made from wood, composite, or vinyl.
 Decks are always built above-ground and may be attached to the first or second floor of your home depending on your design.